 Configure cmake for opencv

 This step is easy.
-The above folders set as on the following picture.
-Additionally hit the configure button.
+The above folders are set as in the following picture.
+Additionally, hit the configure button.
 You will be probably asked to select the compiler.
-I used one from visual studio 2017 community edition.
+I used one from the Visual Studio 2017 community edition.
 The CXX compiler identification is MSVC 19.15.26732.1 and The C compiler identification is MSVC 19.15.26732.1.
 Sometimes you need to set up the path to the compiler.
 Mine is located here.
 Do not copy this path and find your own.

 C:/ProgramFiles(x86)/MicrosoftVisualStudio/2017/Community/VC/Tools/MSVC/14.15.26726/bin/Hostx86/x64/cl.exe

 OK.
 Previous steps were configure, select the compiler, and now hit the finish button.
-The cmake now prepare and detect configuration for the build.
+The cmake now prepares and detects configuration for the build.
 Now the window of cmake looks like a huge list of checkboxes.
 You can change some of the configuration and some not.

-The results under Opencv solution is tree that looks like this one.
-Yes the options depend on the configuration that you select in CMAKE.
+The result under the Opencv solution is a tree that looks like this one.
+Yes, the options depend on the configuration that you select in CMAKE.

 Build opencv solution